BrentSeidel/m68k-stuff/README.md

 ## Current status
 ### Multitasking is Working
-Currently three tasks are defined:
+Currently four tasks are defined:
 1. The background null tasks which runs when all other tasks are blocked.
 It is part of the operating system.
-2. A task used to test various routines
+2. A task used to test various routines.
 3. A task that just prints Fibonacci numbers that always runs.
 It provides an obvious indication if the systems stalls.
+4. A task that provides a system status indication.

 Tasks can be suspended for sleeping or waiting for input to occur.